 - the Administrative Jurisdiction Department, made up of units comprising lawyers and support staff, assists the Administrative Jurisdiction Division in its work as an administrative court;

 - the Support Services Department, which includes the personnel, ICT, and library and records units;

 The Advisory Division of the Council of State provides the government with independent advice on:

 - all Bills introduced in Parliament by the government;

-- all international agreements that the government puts before Parliament for approval;
+- all treaties that the government puts before Parliament for approval;

 - other matters on which the government seeks the Council’s advice.